vtu81/NaiveVQA/README.md

 ### Prerequisite

-* Disk avaiable storage at least 60GB
+* Disk with available storage of at least 60GB
 * A piece of Nivida GPU

 ### Quick Begin